-Police look for missing 8-year-old girl
+UPDATE: Child who ran away from school found safe

-DAUPHIN COUNTY — Harrisburg Police are looking for an 8-year-old girl who Melrose School staff say ran away from the school Friday morning.
+Harrisburg Police are looking for an 8-year-old girl who Melrose School staff say ran away from the school Friday morning.

 Deaveon Jones ran toward Derry Street around 9:21 a.m., according to police, who responded to the school about an hour later.
 School staff searched the area but were not able to find her, police add.
 Family and friends near the school were contacted and they verified that she was not there.

-Note: UPDATE: Police tell the Harrisburg School District that 8 year-old Deaveon Jones has been found.